-The Credit Agreement currently provides for \$725.0 million of senior secured credit facilities, comprised of a \$425.0 million term loan originally set to mature on June 29, 2024 (the "Term Loan"), and a \$300.0 million revolving credit facility maturing on April 9, 2026 (the "Revolving Credit Facility").
+The Credit Agreement currently provides for \$725.0 million of senior secured credit facilities, comprised of a \$425.0 million term loan that was scheduled to mature on June 29, 2024 (the "Term Loan") prior to being repaid by us in full, and a \$300.0 million revolving credit facility maturing on April 9, 2026 (the "Revolving Credit Facility").
 The Revolving Credit Facility replaced our prior \$300.0 million revolving credit facility (the "Prior Revolving Credit Facility"), and is subject to increase and reduction from time to time according to the terms of the Credit Agreement.

-On April 27, 2023, we repaid the remaining \$100.0 million outstanding principal balance on our Term Loan in full utilizing proceeds from our Revolving Credit Facility, along with \$0.5 million of accrued interest thereon.
-As a result, \$0.2 million of deferred debt issuance costs associated with the Term Loan were written off and are included within interest expense on our condensed consolidated statement of operations for the nine months ended October 31, 2023.
+On April 27, 2023, we repaid the remaining \$100.0 million outstanding principal balance on our Term Loan in full with proceeds from our Revolving Credit Facility, in addition to \$0.5 million of accrued interest thereon.
+As a result, \$0.2 million of deferred debt issuance costs associated with the Term Loan were written off and were included within interest expense on our condensed consolidated statement of operations for the three months ended April 30, 2023.